Moving Your Toddler from Crib to Bed

 Don't use an upper bunk bed or other raised bed for children under age 6.

 Toddlers and preschoolers need 10 to 14 hours of sleep a day.
-To them used to sleeping
+If they are used to

-in their own bed, try to continue with the same bedtime routine.
-Try these tips:
+sleeping in their own bed, try to continue with the same bedtime routine.
+Try these

 Set a specific time for bed.